rajgiriUW/AFMSoftware/README.md

 This is the codebase for running the Asylum Research AFMs in our lab.
 This code is heavily-requested, but it is provided completely without any guarantees of it working or any other functionality.
 Indeed, you would have to do significant edits to have it run on your own systems, and it is built upon over 15 years of original legacy design.

-I (Raj) am overwhelmingly the expert on this entire package.
+I (Raj) am overwhelmingly the expert and lead on this entire package.

 ##### Installation